tucats/ego/docs/TABLES.md

 order the items were added or last updated, but this is not guaranteed).
 You can specify the order of the output using the `--order-by` command option:

-   user@Macbook ~ % ./ego table contents simple --order-by id
+   user@Macbook ~ % ./ego table read simple --order-by id
     id     name
     ===    ====
     101    Tom